-The Copenhagen Accord was pushed through in the last hours of the disastrous 15th CoP on Friday, December 18, 2009.
+The Copenhagen Accord was pushed through in the last hours of the disastrous 15th Conference of Parties to the Climate Convention on Friday December 18, 2009 (see Down To Earth January 1-15, 2010 and blog 'My Copenhagen Diary' by Sunita Narain for detailed account of meeting).
 However, when the Accord was presented to the plenary, there was no consensus on the process and substance of the document.
-It was finally agreed to "take note" of the Accord.
+It was finally agreed to 'take note' of the Accord.
 However, as the proponents of the Copenhagen Accord are powerful countries, there is concerted action to get it accepted and supported by all.
-There is, however, a lack of clarity on the legal status of the Accord and how it will be incorporated into the formal decision of the conference of parties.
-There is also a lack of clarity on whether the Accord replaces the stuck two-track approaches of the Kyoto Protocol and the Long Term Cooperative Action or not.
+There is however, a lack of clarity on the legal status of the Accord and how it will be incorporated into the formal decision of the conference of parties.
+There is also lack of clarity if the Accord replaces the stuck two-track approaches of the Kyoto Protocol and the Long Term Cooperative Action or not.

-The question to examine is what is the Copenhagen Accord and what should be India's position on its future.
+The question to examine is what is the Copenhagen Accord and what should be India's position on its future?

 A. Will the Copenhagen Accord help the world combat climate change?
 It has been agreed that to avoid catastrophic changes the world needs to reduce emissions drastically and urgently.
 Till date, the world has been negotiating on an interim target by Annex 1 countries - 40 per cent reduction by 2020.
 What does the Accord say and do?